MorpheusAIs/MORSOL/README.md

 ```bash
 pnpm hardhat morpheus:oft:solana:create --additional-minters <YOUR_SQUADS_VAULT_PDA>
 ```
-For the test purposes, Vault PDA can be changed to your wallet.
+⚠️  For testing purposes, the Vault PDA should be replaced with your own wallet address where you’ve minted test MOR tokens.

 ### Update Configuration